 The MSB of the IPR, the interrupt master enable flag (IME), enables and disables all interrupt processing.
 Even if an interrupt request flag and its corresponding enable flag are set, a service routine cannot be executed until the IME flag is set to logic one.
-The IME flag is mapped to FB2H.3 and can be directly manipulated by EI and DI instructions, regardless of the current enable memory bank (EMB) value.
+The IME flag can be directly manipulated by EI and DI instructions, regardless of the current enable memory bank (EMB) value.